 Florida Landscape Hedge: The Cocoplum

 The red tip cocoplum is a common sight these days in Florida landscape.
 In particular, this plant has become prevalent in South Florida in recent years.
 If you live in Florida, you may see this plant so often that it has never really stood out.
 Because of the durability and attractiveness of the plant, it has become common in parking lots and roadsides.
 The growth rate is desirable for many people as well.
 Cocoplum varieties can be found at many nurseries in Florida and are priced reasonably.
+Typically, they can be found at stores such as Lowe's or Home Depot.
+It is common, in South Florida, to find a plant in the $10 to $15 range.
 Different sizes of the plant are often available as well.

 This plant makes a great landscape plant for Florida yards.
 It can be grown as a shrub or can grow as a tree and reach heights of around twenty feet tall.
 The plant thrives in the direct Florida sun and can be grown in various soil conditions, from wet to sandy.
 In favorable conditions, the redtip cocoplum can grow well without any fertilizers.
 It is not susceptible to very many pests or diseases.
 The plant typically does not require very much care once it is established.
 These factors make this plant easy to care for and a favorite for landscapers.
 It is also a good choice for growing as a privacy hedge because it will grow to a good size and the foliage is relatively thick.